malachib/collection/README.md

 A set of wrapper classes around various collection and "bag pattern"-related stuff, like caches and serialization, so that consuming code can be more homogeneous

+# Fact.Extensions.Experimental

+Not ready for consumption experimental / proof of concept code

+## SyncDataProvider

+A taxonomy source of data specifically designed to serialize out to a particular format (JSON in this instance) and ALSO track changes to make PATCH/Diffgram easier

 # Fact.Extensions.Services

 Similar to OS-style service lifetime management.
 Get events from services and manage service